Oswestry and Newtown Railway: Porthywaen branch

-The Porthywaen branch was authorised by Act of 3 July 1860; it was opened on 1 May 1861.
-It was a short mineral line from near Llynclys station, to quarries at Porthywaen and Whitehaven, operated by T and J Savin.
+The Porthywaen branch was authorised by the Oswestry and Newtown Railway (Porthywaen Branch) Act 1860 (23 & 24 Vict. c. cxxxix) of 3 July 1860; it was opened on 1 May 1861.
+It was a short mineral line from near Llynclys station, to quarries at Porthywaen and Whitehaven, operated by T. and J. Savin.
 It had a maximum gradient of 1 in 63, and ran alongside the Crickheath Tramway.
 There was a branch from the Porthywaen line to Savin's New British Coal Pit at Coed-y-go; this was built privately by the Savin Brothers, opening on 31 March 1863.
 About twenty coal wagons were worked daily each way until the pit closed in 1869.